dorlolo/messageManager/README.md

 # messageManager
-Manage your WeChat messages with miniProgram, which can be used to send messages regularly, reply automatically, and image fight
+Manage your WeChat messages with miniProgram, you can used to send messages regularly, reply automatically, and image fight